How to Finish a Basement—All the Steps, Explained

 Now that the planning and inspecting is complete and your permit is approved, it’s time to start the work.

-- Frame and insulate.
-Note any valves, pipes or ducts, and plan your wall framing around that.
+- Frame and insulate — Note any valves, pipes or ducts, and plan your wall framing around that.
 You’ll need access to these items in the future.
 Make sure your egress windows and well covers are in good shape – your building inspector will tell you if you need to install egress windows for fire safety.
+If your basement is below grade and cannot accommodate windows, you may not be required to add them, but keep in mind that the basement will not count toward your overall square footage in this case.

-- Install or finish flooring.
-Seal and patch up your cement floor with elastomeric sealant.
+- Install or finish flooring — Seal and patch up your cement floor with elastomeric sealant.
 Inspect the floor, and resolve any slopes or unevenness with professional help.
 Choose a sturdy, practical flooring that can withstand moisture.
 Popular basement flooring includes carpeting, vinyl flooring, engineered wood, tile or laminate.
-If the basement will be a workshop, consider simply painting or tinting the existing concrete.
+If the basement will be a workshop, consider simply painting, tinting, or adding epoxy to the existing concrete.

 Finished Basement Ideas